QwikDev/astro/README.md

 When using Qwik inside a meta framework like Astro or Qwik City, components are loaded on the server, prefetched in a separate thread, and "resumed" on the client.

-For example here's how we create a counter component in Qwik (e.g. at `src/components/counter.tsx`).
+For example here's how to create a counter component in Qwik (e.g. at `src/components/counter.tsx`).

 ```tsx
 import { component$, useSignal } from "@builder.io/qwik";